theowenyoung/blog/content/blog/adding-search-to-zola-blog-with-meilisearch-deployed-on-mogenius/index.en.md

 > [mogenius](https://mogenius.com/home) - A code-to-cloud platform to easily deploy any service, from static website to advanced microservice architectures. mogenius comes with fully managed hyper-scaling cloud resources, Kubernetes, CI/CD and security from Cloudflare.
 Free tier includes 1 CPU core, 2 GB RAM, 10 GB traffic, 4 GB SSD persistent storage.

+**The main point:**

 - Free tier includes 1 CPU core, 2 GB RAM, 10 GB traffic, 4 GB SSD persistent storage.
 - from static website to advanced microservice architectures.

+I think it's enough for my blog's search index.

 <!-- more -->

-It seems this is for static websites, and they have a decent plan for free tier.
+[Mogenius](https://mogenius.com/home) said they "from static website to advanced microservice architectures", and they also have a decent plan for free tier.
 I decided to try it out.
 After completing the registration, it requires a mandatory mobile number verification.
 It's a bit annoying, but I'm glad to have a free tier, and it's a good way to avoid abuse.
 (There is a bug when you verify your mobile number, I'am using firefox, it seems the country code select can not show list correctly, so I just change a vpn to fix it. (maybe I should use chrome to test it, I almost give up because of this bug))

 Let's see how to set it up: